keremciu/sketch-iconfont/README.md

 #### Old version

-If you want to see old version of this plugin, you can go for it: http://i.imgur.com/EBGmlSe.gif
+If you want to see old version of this plugin, you can go for it: http://i.imgur.com/EBGmlSe.gif and you can download from here: https://github.com/keremciu/sketch-iconfont/tree/oldversion